Hushoffice

 HushWork’s fan speed is adjustable.
 So employees get thermally cozy in the work pod.
 Their space is also kept fresh by the pod’s continual ventilation.

-• Bring in more plants — they clean and freshen the air, help achieve target humidity levels, and revitalize morale
+• Introduce more greenery – this will help clean and freshen the air, maintain optimal humidity levels and enhance well-being

-• Manage smells from cleaning products and food
+• Manage smells from food articles or detergents

 The greenWall cleans air of pollutants while reducing stress.
 It's like a vertical garden for the office.
 It beautifies brilliantly.